1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Fatty Liver at GastroDoxs in Houston

-• Supplements: Vitamin E, omega-3 fatty acids, and other targeted nutrients may be recommended to decrease inflammation.
+• Supplements: Vitamin E, omega-3 fatty acids and other specific nutrients can be prescribed to look down inflammation.

-• Medications: Prescription therapies for NASH, insulin resistance, or coexisting hepatitis as indicated by your specialist.
+• Medications: NASH, insulin resistance, or coexisting hepatitis is prescribed with medication, as specified by your specialist.

 Why Choose GastroDoxs?